darkobits/nr/README.md

   as any configuration related to how the command will run, such as environment variables and how STDIN and STDOUT will be handled.
 - **Tasks** are JavaScript functions that may execute arbitrary code.
 They may be synchronous or asynchronous.
-Tasks can be used to interface with another program's Node API, or to perform any in-process work that does not rely on the invocation of an external CLI.
+Tasks can be used to interface with another application's [Node API](https://vitejs.dev/guide/api-javascript), or to perform any in-process work that does not rely on the invocation of an external CLI.
 - **Scripts** describe a set of instructions composed of commands, tasks, and other scripts.
 These instructions may be run in serial, in parallel, or a combination of both.